 9 SMART Goals Examples for Teachers in 2023

 Teaching goals fall into one of four classifications: enhancing classroom organization, optimizing class time, increasing student engagement, and reinforcing student discussion.

-Here is a list of 9 SMART goal examples for teachers in 2022:
+Here is a list of 9 SMART goal examples for teachers: